pasoevi/innfin/doc/innfin.md

 ## Magic

-Most of the magic spells are learned by divine help, save for some more basic forms of magic which require nothing but a wand.
-A wand, indeed, is the basis of all spell casting.
-There aren't wands of many different kinds, they uniformly differ by size - which determines spells of what order they can cast.
-Casting difficult spells with mediocre wands can either succeed, break the wand or miscast, which can be dangerous with certain spells.
+Most of the magic spells are learned by divine help (Divine Magic), save for some more basic forms of magic which require nothing but a wand (Arcane Magic).
+A wand, indeed, is the basis of all spell casting, be it divine calling or arcane magic..
+There aren't wands of many different kind, they uniformly differ by size - which determines spells of what order they can cast.
+Casting difficult spells with mediocre wands can either succeed, break the wand or even miscast, which can be dangerous with certain spells.

 You don't do magic by reading scrolls.
 You *remember* spells and there is a limit to how many of them you can remember.
 Certain conditions affect your memory.
-Every time you grow agony, you forget a random spell (some spells can be exceptions).
+Every time you grow agony, you forget a random spell (some spells are exception to this).

 # Monsters